Woman arrested at Sarah Everard vigil ‘almost cried’ at Cressida Dick departure

 The same laws were falsely invoked by Met officer Wayne Couzens to arrest Ms Everard as she walked home through Clapham.

-Couzens is serving a whole-life order for his crimes, while prosectors are separately considering charging three of his former colleagues over allegations they shared racist and misogynistic messages with him.
+Couzens is serving a whole-life order for his crimes, while prosecutors are separately considering charging three of his former colleagues over allegations they shared racist and misogynistic messages with him.

 Register for free to continue reading